sachinguptait/SeleniumAutomation/README.md

-# Selenium Automation Framework, In this repository, I have covered below topics with examples.
+# Selenium Automation Framework, In this repository, I have covered below topics with examples

 #### * How to get Console Logs in Chrome Browser (New Feature of Selenium 4)
 #### * How to open insecure website in Chrome Browser (New Feature of Selenium 4)